Writing an Effective Thesis for Student Discussions

 Before starting, be aware that Kialo discussions can either be single-thesis or multi-thesis (see: Multi- vs. Single-Thesis Discussions).

-First, pick a topic for students to debate.
-In general, a good guiding principle for what will best engage students is to look for something they’re learning about that they might disagree with each other on.
-Essay discussion questions often make for good classroom debates.
+First, pick a topic for students to discuss In general, a good guiding principle for what will best engage students is to look for something they’re learning about that they might disagree with each other on.
+Essay questions often make for good classroom discussions.

-For example, if you were studying the Human Genome Project with your high school Biology class, you might ask your students to debate whether insurance companies should be allowed to access customers’ genetic testing results.
-A university class studying a philosophy course might have a debate about the right approach to solving a classic thought experiment like the trolley problem.
+For example, if you were studying the Human Genome Project with your high school biology class, you might ask your students to discuss whether insurance companies should be allowed to access customers’ genetic testing results.
+A university class studying a philosophy course might have a discussion about the right approach to solving a classic thought experiment like the trolley problem.